-Latest update: February, 2018
+Latest update: September, 2018

-Last Updated: February, 2018
+Last Updated: September, 2018

-NAGALAND State Report | February, 2018
+NAGALAND State Report | October, 2018

 Nagaland is among the seven North-Eastern states and is located in India’s farthest east side.
 The state is flanked by Myanmar in the east, Arunachal Pradesh in the north, Assam in the west and Manipur in the south.

-The gross state domestic product (GSDP) of Nagaland was about US$ 3.28 billion in 2016-17, increasing at a compound annual growth rate (CAGR) of around 9.61 per cent between 2011-12 and 2016-17.
 Agriculture sector contribution to the economic output stood at 28.42 per cent in 2016-17.
 About 72 per cent of the state’s population is engaged in farming.

 The state provides institutional support through various central and state government agencies viz., North East Council, Ministry of Development of North Eastern Region and Nagaland Industrial Development Council.

 The state offers excellent policy and fiscal incentives for agro-based and forest-based industries, horticulture, food processing, mining, tourism, and the handlooms and handicrafts sectors.
 Industrial centres and special economic zones (SEZs) are being developed to enhance the marketability of products.
 As of February 2018, the state has two formally approved SEZs.

-According to the DIPP, cumulative FDI inflows to the North-eastern states, during April 2000 to September 2017, stood at US$ 100 million.
+According to the DIPP, cumulative FDI inflows to the North-eastern states, during April 2000 to June 2018, stood at US$ 110 million.

 Nagaland promotes bamboo processing as an enterprise, covering various applications such as food-based, medicinal usage, handicraft, art, tiles and flooring.
 Nagaland Bamboo Development Agency (NBDA) is the nodal office that coordinates with other offices for all bamboo-related research, development and business applications.